biotite-dev/biotite/doc/tutorial/database/rcsb.rst

     print(basename(file_path))

-In case we want to download multiple files, we are able to specify a list of PDB IDs, which in return gives us a list of file paths.
+In case we want to download multiple files, we are able to specify a list of PDB IDs, which in turn gives us a list of file paths.

 .. jupyter-execute::